Lame Ducks: Presidents, Amendments, and Sessions

-Definition: Lame duck is an elected official who is in office but whose successor has already been elected.
-It can also occur when the official is going to retire, or has reached a term limit.
-In general, lame duck also refers to a person who is ineffectual.
+Lame duck is an elected official who is in office but whose successor has already been elected.
+He or she can also become a lame duck when facing retirement or the end of a term limit.
+The lame duck period is one of transition.

 Lame Duck Session of Congress